zgfh/pxdocs/content/reference/CLI/updating-volumes.md

 Note the default volume size - 1 GiB.

+{{<info>}}
+In order to update the size of a given volume, you should first mount it.
+If it’s a shared volume, then this operation can be done from any of the nodes where the volume is attached.
+{{</info>}}

-Now that we've created a new volume, let's attach it:
+Now that we've created a new volume, let's attach it to resize it.

 ```text
 pxctl host attach vol_resize_test